Józef Mroszczak: Career

-Mroszczak also lectured at numerous foreign universities, such as the Akademie für Bildende Kunst in Berlin-Weissensee (1958) and Hochschule der Künste in West Berlin (1964).
-In 1963 he lectured at Vienna's Akademie für Angewandte Kunst, and in 1964 he was invited to give a series of lectures at the Folkwangeschule in Essen, a presentation at the Fachbereich Architektur Technische Universität Darmstadt, and he conducted a seminar at the Hochschule für Gestaltung in Ulm.
-In 1965 he lectured at the Linz Kunstschule, and in 1966 he participated in a conference for visual communication organized at the German Universität zu Köln.
+Mroszczak also lectured at numerous foreign universities.
+Among them were Akademie für Bildende Kunst in Berlin-Weissensee (1958) and Hochschule der Künste in West Berlin (1964).
+In 1963 he lectured at Vienna's Akademie für Angewandte Kunst, and in 1964 he was invited to give a series of lectures at the Folkwangeschule in Essen.
+He gave a presentation at the Fachbereich Architektur Technische Universität Darmstadt, and he conducted a seminar at the Hochschule für Gestaltung in Ulm.
+In 1965 he lectured at the Linz Kunstschule, and in 1966 he participated in a conference for visual communication organised at the German Universität zu Köln.
 He was invited to conduct a course for graphic designers at the Centre for Creative Enterprise near Moscow in 1968.
-He lectured at the German Westfälische Wilhelms-Universität Münster and at the Association of Russian Artists in Moscow, and lectured on teaching graphic design in Vienna and Linz in 1974.
+He lectured at the German Westfälische Wilhelms-Universität Münster, at the Association of Russian Artists in Moscow, and lectured on teaching graphic design in Vienna and Linz in 1974.

-Mroszczak co-founded the periodical Projekt (Design) and was its editor from 1956 until 1966.
-He was Vice Chairman of ZPAP's Chief Artistic Committee, and was co-founder and Chairman of the Warsaw International Poster Biennial Organizational Committee from 1966 to his death in 1975.
+Mroszczak co-founded the periodical Projekt (Design) and was its editor from 1956 to 1966.
+He was Vice Chairman of ZPAP's Chief Artistic Committee, and was co-founder and Chairman of the Warsaw International Poster Biennial Organizational Committee from 1966 up to his death in 1975.
 He was a member of the Committee for Packaging, the Council for Culture and Artistic Higher Education at the Art and Culture Ministry, and the Fine Arts Council.
 He served as Chairman of the Artistic Committee of the Wilanów Poster Museum, and was both Presidium Member of the Prime Minister's Council on Industrial Aesthetics and Design, and Chairman of the Fine Arts Section of the State Awards Committee.

-Mroszczak was representative of the Polish School of Posters.
-His interests included poster design, the art of exhibition, and functional graphic design.
+A representative of the Polish School of Posters, his interests included poster design, the art of exhibition, and functional graphic design.
 He designed pavilions at various international expositions and fairs, including Poznań, Paris, Milan, Barcelona, Leipzig, Stockholm, Helsinki, İzmir, Bari, Brussels, and Vienna.
 He was Chief Designer of the Polish Industry Exhibition in Moscow in 1959; and in 1961 he co-designed the Polish pavilion at the international work safety exposition "Italia '61" in Turin.

-Mroszczak became a member of AGI in 1950 and served as Chairman of the organization's Polish Section from 1966 to 1974.
-In 1968–1970, he was Vice Chairman of ICOGRADA.
-He was also an honorary member of the Dutch Graphic Artists Association (GVN) and of the Academia Nazionale de Belli Arte in Parma.
+Mroszczak became a member of Alliance Graphique Internationale (AGI) in 1950 and served as chairman of the organization's Polish Section from 1966 to 1974.
+He served as Vice Chairman of ICOGRADA 1968–1970, was an honorary member of the Dutch Graphic Artists Association (GVN), and of the Accademia di Belle Arti in Parma.

-Mroszczak died on 19 September 1975 in Warsaw.
+Mroszczak died in Warsaw on 19 September 1975, at the age of 65.